ajzaff/bot_zoo/README.md

 ## GPU Support

-The dockerized runner is the easiest way to get GPU inference and training.
+Docker GPU runner may be an easy way to get GPU support.

+Follow the instructions to install CUDA for Docker support.

 Otherwise there may be several more steps to install CUDA, cuDNN, and possibly Tensorflow shared object files from source.
-If you wish to do this instructions are available.

-Follow the instructions to install CUDA for Docker support.
+It's important to note each version of Tensorflow expects a rather narrow configuration of CUDA / cuDNN versions.
+See the table of [tested configurations](https://www.tensorflow.org/install/source#gpu) first.

+You may be able to avoid building Tensorflow with the right combination of library `.so`s. `LIBRARY_PATH` and `LD_LIBRARY_PATH` are your friend for installing multiple versions of CUDA.

 # See the games